Alexander Balas: War with Demetrius I (152–150 BC)

 Silver coin of Alexander I "Balas".
 The Greek inscription reads ΒΑΣΙΛΕΩΣ ΑΛΕΧΑΝΔΡΟΥ (king Alexander).
 The date ΓΞΡ is year 164 of the Seleucid era, corresponding to 149-148 BC.

 After recruiting mercenaries, Alexander and Heracleides departed to Ephesus.
 From there, they invaded Phoenicia by sea, seizing Ptolemais Akko.
 Numismatic evidence shows that Alexander had also gained control of Seleucia Pieria, Byblos, Beirut and Tyre by 151 BC.
 On this coinage, Alexander heavily advertised his (claimed) connection to Antiochus IV, depicting Zeus Nicephorus on his coinage as Antiochus had done.
 He also assumed the title of Theopator ('Divinely Fathered'), which recalled Antiochus' epithet Theos Epiphanes ('God Manifest').
 The coinage also presented Alexander Balas in the guise of Alexander the Great, with pronounced facial features and long flowing hair.
 This was intended to emphasise his military prowess to his soldiers.
+While his adopted epitaph "Balas" was not inscribed on his coins, it is a derivation from the name of the Semitic deity Ba'al, and another indication of his efforts to present himself as the living embodiment of the gods.

 Alexander and Demetrius I competed with another to win over Jonathan Apphus, the leader of the ascendant faction in Judaea.
 Jonathan was won over to Alexander's side by the grant of a high position in the Seleucid court and the high priesthood in Jerusalem.
 Reinforced by Jonathan's hardened soldiers, Alexander fought a decisive battle with Demetrius in July 150 BC, in which Demetrius was killed.
 By autumn, Alexander's kingship was recognised throughout the Seleucid realm.